Diffusion Models

 Latents - Why and How

-Directly working with images is costly - each image has thousands of pixels, each with their rgb values.
+Directly working with images is costly - each image has hundreds of thousands of pixels, each with their rgb values.

-Latents are compressed representation of images that still retain most of the information, like colors, composition, etc. Intuitively, think of converting images to their latents as jpg compression - you lose a little detail in exchange for massively reduced file size.
+Latents are compressed representation of images that still retain most of the information, like colors, composition, etc. Intuitively, think of converting images to their latents as jpg compression - a little detail is lost in exchange for massively reduced file size.

-Thus, latent diffusion was born - it's basically just diffusion + using latents.
-This significantly reduces the hardware reqs for both training and inferencing, which is why they dominate the market.
-SD, Flux, you name it, it probably uses latents.
+Using latents significantly reduces the compute costs for both training and image generating.
+This is why models working with latents - Latent Diffusion Models (LDMs) - dominate the market.
+SD, Flux, Z-Image, you name it, it probably uses latents.

-How do we compress and decompress an image from / to its latent?
+How does one compress and decompress an image from / to its latent?
 Well, we don't know... but we can train a neural network to do it for us!
-For this, Variational AutoEncoders (VAEs) are the dominant players.
+For this, #Variational AutoEncoders (VAEs) are the dominant players.

 Like jpg compression, turning images into latents and back is "lossy" - that is, you lose a bit of information in the process.